 - Average Administrative Cost for Prescriptions

 VA updates the average national administrative cost used for billing third party pharmacy prescription drugs every calendar year (CY) for nonservice-connected disabilities.
-Average national administrative costs for CY2014 through CY2017 can be viewed at Average Administrative Cost for Prescriptions.

 - Payer Rates and Charges

-Review Payer Rates and Charges for reasonable charges rules, notices and the Federal Register, as well as data tables, data sources and facility locations for VA medical rates.
+View reasonable charges rules, notices and the Federal Register, as well as data tables, data sources and facility locations for VA medical rates.

 - 38 CFR Part 17, Charges Billed to Third Parties for Prescription Drugs Furnished by VA to a Veteran for a Nonservice-Connected Disability